Making Movies In Las Vegas is part of Creating Awesome – An Examination of the Creative Mind by Andrew Hall

-Interview with Wolfgang Muchow – Filmmaker / Screen Writer; Winner of the Nevada Film Office Screenwriting competition 2011
+In this Interview I talk with Wolfgang Muchow – Filmmaker / Screen Writer; Winner of the Nevada Film Office Screenwriting competition 2011

 Wolfgang Muchow is a Las Vegas filmmaker and recent winner of the Nevada Film Office Screenwriting competition for Best Screenplay 2011.
 After graduating from UNLV, where he won awards in both screenwriting and directing, Wolfgang was the first film student in UNLV history to be admitted to New York University’s prestigious MFA film program.
-Wolfgang currently lives in Henderson where we writes and directs commercials and movies.
+Wolfgang currently lives in Henderson where we writes and directs commercials and making movies in Las Vegas.

 About the project: